 A Tail Wagging Westchester Getaway

-All eyes—and paws—will be on Westchester County this spring when, in a historic first, the Lyndhurst estate in Tarrytown will play host to the Westminster Kennel Club Dog Show, June 11-13, 2021.
+All eyes—and paws—will be once again on Westchester County this summer when, the Lyndhurst estate in Tarrytown will play host to the Westminster Kennel Club Dog Show, June 18-22, 2022.
 But any weekend is a good weekend to bring your loyal companion along on a Westchester adventure, thanks to a plethora of pet-friendly hotels, parks, and restaurants.

 Get your morning caffeine fix at Coffee Labs Roasters in Tarrytown.
 With roasts like Doghouse Blend, Rockit Dawg and Circus Dog Espresso and its own canine mascot, this shop is as welcoming to pups as it is their human companions.